Rays vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Yandy Diaz and the Tampa Bay Rays will take on Jose Ramirez and the Cleveland Guardians at Tropicana Field on Saturday at 4:10 PM ET, in the second game of a three-game series.
+Yandy Diaz and the Tampa Bay Rays square off against Myles Straw and the Cleveland Guardians on Sunday at 1:40 PM ET, in the final of a three-game series at Tropicana Field.

-Bookmakers list the Rays as -150 moneyline favorites, while giving the underdog Guardians +125 moneyline odds to win.
-The over/under is 8 runs for the matchup.
+The Rays are the favorite in this one, at -185, while the underdog Guardians have +150 odds to win.
+The matchup's total is set at 7.5 runs.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.